dennyhalim/blacklists/README.md

 The builder:

-* downloads each required FireHOL feed only once;
+* downloads each required feed only once;
 * validates IPv4 addresses and CIDRs;
 * removes duplicate entries;
 * merges configured combinations;